kinnala/scikit-fem/docs/listofexamples.rst

    The displacement contour of Example 36.
    The figure was created using `ParaView <https://www.paraview.org/>`__.

-See the `source code of Example 36 <https://github.com/kinnala/scikit-fem/blob/master/docs/examples/ex36.py>`_ for more information.
+See the source code of :exlink:`36` for more information.

 Example 43: Hyperelasticity